michaelmanhart/pathman/README.md

-# pathman
-Path Matrix Algorithm for Networks
+# PathMAN: Path Matrix Algorithm for Networks

 This set of scripts calculates statistical properties of the path ensemble for continuous-time random walks (CTRWs) on networks.

 # General Overview
 * pathman.py                       - Main algorithm for computing path ensemble properties
 * Generate_random_barrier_model.py - Creates the input files of pathman.py for a mutlidimensional RBM

 * Generate_lattice.py              - Creates the input files of pathman.py for a general lattice